rtullydo/rtullydo.github.io/20_projects.md

 This is an online text that I wrote with [Phanuel Mariano][14] of Union College, based on a set of lecture notes that Phanuel wrote over several semesters.
 The text includes extensive exercises and covers a typical semester of a first course in differential equations, following the general path of Boyce and DiPrima.
 The text source is available for adapatation.
 The text is located [here][15].

+#### Notes on Complex Analysis

+This is a collection of notes I wrote to support a year-long course in undergraduate complex analysis.
+It is very much a work in progress.
+The most complete feature is the final section, which is a proof of the prime number theorem, synthesized from a variety of sources stemming from Newman's short, complex analytic proof, and providing an explication accessiblw to an undergraduate.
+I could not resist a brief foray into basic measure theory to pick up the dominated convergence theorem.
+The text is located [here][17].

 ### Operator Theory Community

 #### OPT-IN